+The programme was carried out in cooperation with SIMPACT.
 The Call for Application was launched in March 2018 and close to 20 applications were received.
 After thorough assessment of the applications, Badur selected five organisations and commissioned SIMPACT to provide five-months of training and tailored mentoring to further develop the social enterprise ideas.

 The selected organisations and teams are: